 Anyone looking for a truly premium all-around experience, however, shouldn’t get their hopes up.

-Personally, I’m happy to fly Business Class with American Airlines between LA and New York as I have learned to switch off when service levels hit rock bottom and because I appreciate the good A321T Business Class cabin and the strong earnings (redeemable and elite status) that these flights offer me, and I don’t need much more than that.
+Personally, I’m happy to fly Business Class with American Airlines between LA and New York as I have learned to switch off when service levels hit rock bottom, and because I appreciate the good A321T Business Class cabin and the strong earnings (redeemable and elite status) that these flights offer me.
+I don’t need much more than that.

-If, however, you’re looking for more than that, you should prepare yourself for the possibility that you may be disappointed.
+If, however, you’re looking for more, you should prepare yourself for the possibility that you’ll be disappointed.